Bertha Mae Lillenas

 Bertha Mae (Wilson) Lillenas (March 1, 1889 – April 13, 1945) was a popular American hymnist and evangelist in the Church of the Nazarene.
 Ordained in 1912 as a Nazarene elder, she served as a pastor for five congregations.
 One of these, her last congregation, Indianapolis First Church of the Nazarene, doubled in size during her pastorate (1923-1926).
-After leaving the pastorate, Bertha Mae served as the vice-president of Church of the Nazarene's Women's General Missionary Council and as the editor of the newsletter, Junior Light Bearers.
-In her last years she led revivals (when her health permitted), edited a hymnal, Great Gospel Songs (1929), authored a collection of hymns, Fireside Hymns (1945), and assisted in the management of the Lillenas Publishing Company.
-As a hymnist, her work was performed on popular, gospel radio broadcasts and her hymns were included in widely circulated hymnals.
-Two of her hymns, "Jesus Is Always There" and "Jesus Took My Burden" are among those that are used in contemporary worship.
+After leaving the pastorate, Bertha Mae served as the vice-president of the Church of the Nazarene's Women's General Missionary Council and as the editor of the newsletter, Junior Light Bearers.
+In her last years, she led revivals (when her health permitted), edited a hymnal, Great Gospel Songs (1929), authored a collection of hymns, Fireside Hymns (1945), and assisted in the management of the Lillenas Publishing Company.
+As a hymnist, her work was performed on popular, gospel radio broadcasts, and her hymns were included in widely circulated hymnals.
+Two of her hymns, "Jesus Is Always There" and "Jesus Took My Burden," are among those that are used in contemporary worship.